-- R410.23 Subject to paragraph R410.24, the Firm shall communicate in a timely manner with Those Charged with Governance of an Audit Client that is a Public Interest Entity: - (a) Fees paid or payable to the Firm or Network Firms for the audit of the Financial Statements on which the Firm will express an Opinion; and - (b) Whether the threats created by the level of those fees are at an Acceptable Level, and if not, any actions the Firm has taken or proposes to take to reduce such threats to an Acceptable Level. - 410.23 A1 The objective of such communication is to provide the background and context to the fees for the audit of the Financial Statements on which the Firm will express an Opinion to enable Those Charged with Governance to consider the Independence of the Firm.
-The nature and extent of matters to be communicated will depend on the facts and circumstances and might include for example: - Considerations affecting the level of the fees such as: - The scale, complexity and geographic spread of the Audit Client's operations. - The time spent or expected to be spent commensurate with the scope and complexity of the audit. - o The cost of other resources utilised or expended in performing the audit. - The quality of record keeping and processes for Financial Statements preparation. - Adjustments to the fees quoted or charged during the period of the audit, and the reasons for any such adjustments. - Changes to laws and regulations and professional standards relevant to the audit that impacted the fees. - 410.23 A2 The Firm is encouraged to provide such information as soon as practicable and communicate proposed adjustments as appropriate. - R410.24 As an exception to paragraph R410.23, the Firm may determine not to communicate the information set out in paragraph R410.23 to Those Charged with Governance of an entity that is (directly or indirectly) wholly-owned by another Public Interest Entity provided that: - (a) The entity is consolidated into group Financial Statements prepared by that other Public Interest Entity; and - (b) The Firm or a Network Firm expresses an opinion on those group Financial Statements.
+- 410.23 A1 The objective of such communication is to provide the background and context to the fees for the audit of the Financial Statements on which the Firm will expresses an Oepinion to enable Those Charged with Governance to consider the Independence of the Firm.
+The nature and extent of matters to be communicated will depend on the facts and circumstances and might include for example: - Considerations affecting the level of the fees such as: - The scale, complexity and geographic spread of the Audit Client's operations. - The time spent or expected to be spent commensurate with the scope and complexity of the audit. - The cost of other resources utilised or expended in performing the audit. - The quality of record keeping and processes for Financial Statements preparation. - Adjustments to the fees quoted or charged during the period of the audit, and the reasons for any such adjustments. - Changes to laws and regulations and professional standards relevant to the audit that impacted the fees. - 410.23 A2 The Firm is encouraged to provide such information as soon as practicable and communicate proposed adjustments as appropriate. - R410.24 As an exception to paragraph R410.23, the Firm may determine not to communicate the information set out in paragraph R410.23 to Those Charged with Governance of an entity that is (directly or indirectly) wholly-owned by another Public Interest Entity provided that: - (a) The entity is consolidated into group Financial Statements prepared by that other Public Interest Entity; and - (b) The Firm or a Network Firm expresses an opinion on those group Financial Statements.